Boo York City: Halloween for Kids

 - halloween in nyc/

-Make New York City your Halloween haven this fall and enjoy kid-friendly events across the five boroughs.
-Though the holiday isn't until the very end of the month, the City is famous for celebrating all October long.
-Below is a grouping of some favorites, all of which are appropriate for the younger set.
-From the various Boo at the Zoo celebrations to other spookalicious events like Dia de los Muertos and Hansel and Gretel's Halloween Adventure, the City has it all.
-Read on for our picks of the creepiest, crawliest and eeriest Halloween happenings for kids.
+Make New York City your Halloween haven this fall, and enjoy kid-friendly events across the five boroughs.
+Though the holiday isn't until the very end of the month, the City is famous for celebrating all October long: take your pick of zoo-based activities, harvest festivals, haunted walks and costume processions.
+Read on for some of our favorites, all of which are appropriate for the younger set.

 Enchanted Wave Hill